bismex/Awesome-person-re-identification/README.md

 **I will immediately reflect the matter if it should be corrected.
 I hope this github page helps many people with research purposes.**
 **Moreover, the latest CVPR2019 papers are summarized in [my personal blog](https://bismex.github.io/).
 Unfortunately, they are written in Korean.**

-### Notice.
+### :high_brightness::high_brightness::high_brightness: Notice.
-I am very busy with the process of writing my CVPR paper right now.
+- I am very busy with the process of writing my CVPR paper right now.
-The ICCV's accepted paper list will be organized after the CVPR submission.
+- The ICCV's accepted paper list will be organized after the CVPR submission.

 ### :high_brightness: Updated 2019-09-02
 - The [accepted ICCV2019 papers](#0-ICCV2019) on arXiv will continue to be updated.